instantOS/instantos.github.io/README.md

 ### Just works

 The user does not have to worry about everything from wifi to volume and brightness, theming and notification-management.
-The distro is also tested with non-techies as well as power users.
+A graphical settings menu ensures accessibility for anyone just like with a desktop environment.

 ### Power-user friendly

-Loads of keybindings and extra features ensure a high skill ceiling that is still simple to get started with.
+instantOS has lots of functionality that goes beyond that of a normal desktop environment like tiling and instantASSIST that ensure a high skill ceiling

-### Flexible

-instantOS can be used with only a keyboard, mouse or even touchscreen (which makes it the only tiling capable distro with full tablet support) It has support for tiling and floating windows and allows working with both of them.

 ### Ultra lightweight

-The RAM usage on idle is about 150-160Mb.
+The RAM usage on idle is about 150-160Mb (tested on a fresh install on Virtualbox).
 That is less than half of what the lightest Ubuntu flavor uses.
 It comes with as little bloat as possible without sacrificing on features.

+## Feature rich

+The small footprint is **not** achieved through measures like slimming down the kernel or compromising on features and visuals.

+### Hybrid window manager

+instantWM can do both tiling and floating windows with none of them being a second class citizen.
+It maintains full feature parity with dwm when it comes to tiling and the floating features can rival most DEs.

+## Keyboard and Mouse/touch support

+A keyboard centered workflow can make you much more productive but getting rid of the mouse is not the best thing for everyone.
+Tiling WMs actually make a lot of sense for tablets since screen estate is important and if you are using a graphics tablet it may be important as well to have a way of doing things with the mouse.
+That's why the interface can be fully navigated using only the mouse.

 ## Support